Hawaiian Vaccinium: Vaccinium reticulatum

-Physically, the primary character of distinguishability of this species, denoted in Vander Kloet’s keys, is stout pedicels: .5-1.5cm long.
+Physically, the primary character of distinguishability of this species, denoted in Vander Kloet’s keys, is stout pedicels: 0.5–1.5 cm long.
 All other characters described in this section vary too much to be treated as strictly distinguishing characters, yet are often treated as such in a collective manner for identification purposes.
 Vaccinium reticulatum is very morphologically diverse, and has been suggested as a “hybrid swarm of dubious parentage", and while hybrids have been described as separate species, the current consensus seems to agree that Vaccinium reticulatum is a single entity.